 I decided that Gustavus would be the place where I could “reinvent” myself.
-I quickly developed independence, and with that, a I gained a boost of confidence.
-I joined student senate right away since I participated in student council in high school, and thanks to my organizational skills, I was asked to be vice president by spring semester of my freshman year, a position I would hold for multiple administrations.
+I quickly developed independence, and with that, I gained a boost of confidence.
+I joined student senate right away since I participated in student council in high school.
+Thanks to my organizational skills, I was asked to be vice president of Gustavus Student Senate by spring semester of my freshman year, a position I would hold for multiple administrations.

 Like many of you, life has provided its challenges.

 I lost my mom, Patricia, to cancer when I was a senior in high school.
 She passed away three months after she was diagnosed.
 Pat was one of the kindest people I will ever know.
 She rarely complained and was always willing to help.
 Sometimes I wonder how my life will be different if she was still here.
 On Mother’s Day 2020, I dedicated this article to my mom.

 When I was 24, my dad had a stroke.
 As the oldest child, I was forced to make a sudden decision; whether we should keep him on life support, or say goodbye.
 We weren’t aware of an established health care directive, so I had to go with my gut.
 He died May 1, 2011.
 It was an experience that ripped members of my family apart.

 These were tough experiences to live through, especially as a young adult.

 Learning to adapt